AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 ---
 title: "Run the [!DNL Upgrade Compatibility Tool]"
-description: Follow these steps to run the [!DNL Upgrade Compatibility Tool] on your Adobe Commerce project.
+description: Follow these steps to run the [!DNL Upgrade Compatibility Tool] in a command-line interface for your Adobe Commerce project.
 ---

 # Download the [!DNL Upgrade Compatibility Tool]